Quasisymmetric Embeddability of Weak Tangents: Visual spheres of expanding Thurston maps

-We are able to prove Theorem \ref{vms} now.
-Notice that Theorem \ref{vms} has been proved in \cite{Wu19} with ideas from dynamics, but we can give an alternative proof based on tools generated in this paper.
-The theorem proved in \cite{Wu19} is not exactly the same as Theorem \ref{vms}, since the definition of weak tangents between our paper and \cite{Wu19} is different.
-The proof is rather intuitive except the implication $(3) \Longrightarrow (4)$.
-We included a complete proof of this theorem for the convenience of the readers.
+We are prepared to prove Theorem \ref{vms} now.
+Notice that Wu also proved Theorem \ref{vms} in \cite{Wu19} with ideas from dynamics, here we give an alternative proof based on tools generated in this paper.

 \begin{proof}[Proof of Theorem \ref{vms}] \mbox{}

 $(1) \Longrightarrow (2)$: $S^2$ is doubling due to Proposition \ref{vmetm}; thus finishes the proof by Theorem \ref{QSweakT}.

 $(2) \Longrightarrow (3)$: It is trivial.